 About

 Hannah Foley (b.
 1992) is an artist, curator and researcher based in Nipaluna / Hobart.
-Her research-led and process-driven practice considers the political, phenomenological, and conceptual body as a means to explore existing and speculative ways to be with/in the world.
-Acknowledging the meshwork of intra-connections that exist between human and more-than-human worlds, Foley’s work is interested in the spaces ‘between’ – seeking and responding to tensions, reciprocities and negotiations that are held there.
+Her research-led, process-driven practice listens to how bodies — human and more-than-human — register environmental change, exploring existing and speculative ways to be with/in the world.
+Foley’s work is drawn to the relational, to the spaces between — seeking and responding to the tensions, reciprocities and negotiations that are held there.

-Through immersive and participatory experiences, she invites audiences to slow down, attune to place, and reflect on the entangled ecologies and temporalities that shape our shared environments.
-Her interdisciplinary projects span performance, installation, text, sound and web-based scoring; each work beginning with the body and unfolding through processes of gestural and lived investigation.
+Through immersive and participatory experiences, she invites audiences to slow down, attune to place, and reflect on the entangled ecologies, temporalities and affective registers that shape our shared environments.
+Working across performance, installation, text, sound and web-based scoring, her projects begin with the body and unfold through fieldwork, gestural investigation, and lived encounter.

-Hannah Foley has shown extensively within Lutruwita / Tasmania, and has shown work in Australian and international group exhibitions.
+Hannah has presented widely within Lutruwita / Tasmania and in Australian and international group exhibitions.
 Recent works include Aeriform Archive, a community-generated digital archive of Hobart’s river-fog (Bridgewater Jerry), and Breathing Backwards, a performance and installation project presented across multiple national sites, including the Hatched National Graduate Exhibition (2021), where it received a special commendation for the Schenberg Art Fellowship.

 ~~~

-Hannah Foley lives and works on the unceded lands and waters of Lutruwita.
-She acknowledges and pays respect to the Muwinina people, the traditional custodians of Nipaluna who did not survive the brutality of colonisation, and acknowledges the Tasmanian Aboriginal community’s ongoing care and conservation of the ecologies she moves with/in.
+Hannah Foley lives and works on, and with, the unceded lands and waters of Lutruwita.
+She acknowledges and pays respect to the Muwinina people, the traditional custodians of Nipaluna who did not survive the brutality of colonisation.
+She acknowledges the Tasmanian Aboriginal communities’ ongoing care and conservation of the ecologies she moves with/in.

 -